-PPP Expected benefits in uncommissioned (planning and construction) phases expected commissioned (operations and maintenance) stage Value of actual/ existing benefits per year (\$ million) How benefits are monitored, measured and publicly reported (Tunnels) and State Tolling Corporation (STC) improved traffic flow reduced travel times removal of non-local traffic from local roads increased reliability for road users with up to 135,000 vehicles using the freeway daily.
-Travel time savings are from traffic studies undertaken as part of the EES, which compared 2036 'no project' with 2036 'with project' scenarios travelling between M80 Ring Road and Eastern Freeway.
+PPP Expected benefits in uncommissioned (planning and construction) phases Value of expected benefits to the State (\$ million) Actual/existing benefits of commissioned (operations and maintenance) stage Value of actual/ existing benefits per year (\$ million) How benefits are monitored, measured and publicly reported (Tunnels) and State Tolling improved traffic flow Corporation (STC) reduced travel times removal of non-local traffic from local roads increased reliability for road users with up to • 135,000 vehicles using the freeway daily. • Travel time savings are from traffic studies undertaken as part of the EES, which compared 2036 'no project' with 2036 'with project' scenarios travelling between M80 Ring Road and Eastern Freeway.
 It considered AM peak heading southbound, and PM peak heading northbound.
-The travel time savings of up to 35 minutes is in the AM peak heading southbound from M80 Ring Road to Nyaal Banyul Geelong Convention and Event Centre Eastern Freeway.
-The PPP contracting model is projected to deliver a range of benefits to the State, including: N/A - This project is in the construction phase.
+The travel time savings of up to 35 minutes is in the AM peak heading southbound from M80 Ring Road to Eastern Freeway.
+Geelong The PPP contracting model is projected to deliver a range of benefits to the State, including: See Note B N/A - This project is in the construction phase.
 N/A Benefits are not progressively realised for this project.

-РРР Expected benefits in uncommissioned (planning and construction) phases expected Actual/existing benefits of commissioned (operations and maintenance) stage Value of actual/ existing benefits per year (\$ million) How benefits are monitored, measured and publicly reported an integrated and coordinated precinct development, including a purpose-built convention and event centre, and complemented with private sector investment to drive precinct activation and enhance Geelong's vibrant waterfront Benefits will be fully assessed for realisation post completion in accordance with the HVHR Framework. reduced operational exposure and obtaining increased certainty of outcome, due to the efficient allocation of risks competition and performance- based contracts with measures for poor or non-delivery sustainable infrastructure by focusing on asset value maintenance, ensuring long-term viability reduced financial commitments at the delivery stage of the project by leveraging private capital, reducing reliance on public funds.
+РРР Expected benefits in uncommissioned (planning and construction) phases Value of expected benefits to the State (\$ million) Actual/existing benefits of commissioned (operations and maintenance) stage Value of actual/ existing benefits per year (\$ million) How benefits are monitored, measured and publicly reported an integrated and coordinated precinct development, including a purpose-built convention and event centre, and complemented with private sector investment to drive precinct activation and enhance Geelong's vibrant waterfront Benefits will be fully assessed for realisation post completion in accordance with the HVHR Framework. reduced operational exposure and obtaining increased certainty of outcome, due to the efficient allocation of risks competition and performance- based contracts with measures for poor or non-delivery sustainable infrastructure by focusing on asset value maintenance, ensuring long-term viability reduced financial commitments at the delivery stage of the project by leveraging private capital, reducing reliance on public funds.
 Peninsula Link The Peninsula Link PPP was projected to deliver a range of benefits including: See note B Peninsula Link PPP has delivered a range of benefits, including: time savings of up to 40 minutes in peak periods for trips between See Note B DTP closely monitors the concessionaire's compliance with its contractual obligations.